Home/Products/Denoclast Injection/

 Kidney

-Denoclast Injection is safe to use in patients with kidney disease.
-No dose adjustment of Denoclast Injection is recommended.
+Denoclast Injection should be used with caution in patients with severe kidney disease.
+Dose adjustment of Denoclast Injection may be needed.
+Please consult your doctor.

 Liver

-Denoclast Injection is probably safe to use in patients with liver disease.
-Limited data available suggests that dose adjustment of Denoclast Injection may not be needed in these patients.
+Denoclast Injection should be used with caution in patients with severe liver disease.
+Dose adjustment of Denoclast Injection may be needed.
 Please consult your doctor.

 FAQs: